antmicro/litex-linux-readme/README.md

-# Running Linux on LiteX based RISC-V SoC
+# Running Linux on LiteX-based RISC-V SoC

 # Getting the toolchain